Blog | Paper Assets, Real Estate

 When everything you’re invested in is still on paper, it’s based on the same fragile economy and the same investment model.
 When the stock market goes down, it goes down everywhere, not just in certain places.
 Investing in Microsoft and McDonald’s won’t make any difference if the market tanks and everything goes down.
 Widely investing in different mutual funds spreads that risk around even more, but the risk is still the same and the hit will be the same when things go south.

 True diversification is investing across different asset classes, not different stocks.
 This holds true with any of the asset classes.
-If I’m invested in condos, apartments, and houses, my portfolio looks diverse, but they’re all still real estate assets.
-So, I have real estate assets, commodities assets like gold and silver, business assets like my companies, and yes, I have some paper assets as well.
-But I know they’re not going to make me rich.
+If you’re invested in condos, apartments, and houses, your portfolio looks diverse, but they’re all still real estate assets.

 Financial education is the path to true portfolio diversification